 Cold calling - tips for success

-Job advertisements sometimes receive hundreds of applications, but a cold call at the right time can find you a vacancy before it's even advertised.
+Job ads sometimes get hundreds of people applying, but a cold call at the right time can find you a job before it's even advertised.

 Use these handy tips to improve your cold calling skills:

 Cold calling isn't just picking up the phone and dialling.
 It helps to prepare before you make the actual call.
 Here's some things to consider.

 Do Your Research

 A little bit of preparation will make cold calling easier.

 If you know the name of the person you want to talk to, ask for them by name when you make the call.

 If you don't have a name, you could try asking to talk to the human resources manager or the work experience co-ordinator.
 Or you could simply ask to talk to someone about jobs available at the company.